anyars-encarta/admin-panel/README.md

 <!-- INTRO -->
 # 📖 Admin Dashboard<a name="about-project"></a>

 > Admin Dashboard is a responsive design of an admin panel that shows the various menus of an app on a side menu.
 It also has a top nav menu that also displays some menu items.
 The dashboard includes display of analytics using graphs.
 Built with React, Material UI, Recharts, and SASS.
+More functionalities

 ## 🛠 Built With <a name="built-with"></a>
 1. React